Colleges by Location

 Student Organizations

-For those interested in acting, there is a drama club you can become part of.
-For individuals with an interest in media and communication, Randolph College publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+For students interested in media and communication, Randolph College publishes its own newspaper and has its own radio station.

 Student Services

-Randolph College has a number of services crucial for a comfortable and secure life on campus.
+Randolph College offers a number of services crucial for a pleasant and safe life on campus.

-There is a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 All in all, campus life at Randolph College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services